GulatiAditya/cxrlearn/README.md

 cxrlearn is based on the work "Self-Supervised Pretraining Enables High-Performance Chest X-Ray Interpretation Across Clinical Distributions" [(Paper Link)](https://www.medrxiv.org/content/10.1101/2022.11.19.22282519v1).

-cxrleanr is a library for self-supervised learning, finetuning, and probing on chest X-ray images.
+cxrlearn is a library for self-supervised learning, finetuning, and probing on chest X-ray images.
 It supports various state-of-the-art self-supervised models, enabling high-performance chest X-ray interpretation across clinical distributions.
 With cxrlearn, you can effortlessly train and evaluate models for various downstream tasks in chest X-ray analysis.

 ## Prerequisites